maudel28/dice-roller/README.md

 # 🎲 Dice Roller (Flask App)

 Welcome to **Dice Roller** — a fun and simple web app where you click a button and watch the dice roll with animation before showing a random result!
-Built using **Python Flask** and styled with pure **HTML/CSS** magic ✨
+Built using **Python Flask** and styled with pure **HTML, CSS and JS** magic ✨

 ---